1. LICENSE GRANT AND RESTRICTIONS

 5.2 Termination for Breach.
 Either party may terminate this Agreement at any time upon written notice to the other if the other: (a) is in material breach of this Agreement and the breaching party fails to remedy the breach within thirty (30) days after receiving written notice identifying the material breach to be cured; or (b) is subject to an order or a resolution for its liquidation, administration, winding-up or dissolution (otherwise than for the purposes of a reconstruction), or has an administrative or other receiver, trustee, liquidator, administrator or similar officer appointed over all or any substantial part of its assets.

 5.3 Effect of Termination.
-Upon termination: (a) all rights granted to Customer under this Agreement, including Customer’s license to use the Services, shall immediately cease; (b) the Company shall stop performing all Services; (c) Customer shall immediately pay any fees due through the date of termination and (d) each party, shall, upon receipt of a written request from the other party, destroy or return all Confidential Information.
-Sections 4 through 9shall survive any termination or expiration of this Agreement.
+Upon termination: (a) all rights granted to Customer under this Agreement, including Customer’s license to use the Services, shall immediately cease; (b) the Company shall stop performing all Services; (c) Customer shall immediately pay any fees due through the date of termination and (d) each party, shall immediately, upon receipt of a written request from the other party, destroy or return all Confidential Information.
+Sections 4 through 10 of this Agreement shall survive any termination or expiration of this Agreement.

 6. CONFIDENTIALITY, PRIVACY, DATA OWNERSHIP, and PUBLICITY

-6.6 HIPAA.
+6.5 HIPAA.
 If Customer is a Covered Entity, then the terms of the Business Associate Addendum at www.reputation.com/legal/business_associate_terms shall be incorporated into this Agreement as if expressly set forth herein.
-As part of the Services, Company may send emails to patients of a Covered Entity to request reviews or to seek responses to surveys.
-Covered Entity shall take all required steps to ensure that the recipients of emails have consented to receive such communications that may contain PHI from Covered Entity at the email addresses provided.
+As part of the Services, Company may send emails or texts to patients of a Covered Entity to request reviews or to seek responses to surveys.
+Covered Entity shall take all required steps to ensure that the recipients of emails or texts have consented to receive such communications that may contain PHI from Covered Entity at the email addresses or phone numbers provided.

 7. SUPPORT AND SERVICE LEVEL AGREEMENTS

 7.2 Basic Training.
 The Company will provide basic product training to the Customer to enable them to use the purchased Services.
-The training will be provided via Reputation University, an in-application video training program.
+The training will be provided via Reputation Help Center (help.reputation.com), a cloud-based resource for training videos and frequently asked questions.
 All training material will be available in English.
+Supplemental or enhanced training may be purchased separately.

 7.3 Maintenance.
 The Company shall maintain the SaaS reputation management platform and related modules (the “Platform”) as necessary to ensure the proper delivery of the Services.
 All licenses include bug fixes, patches and new version releases.